aozisik/grunt-cache-buster/README.md

 # Laravel Grunt Cache Buster

 This is a simple cache buster for Laravel 4 framework and Grunt task manager.
-The package will install grunt-cache-baster npm module automatically (git repo: felthy/grunt-cachebuster).
-All you have to is add a service provider and configure your Gruntfile.js. **No modification in .htaccess or NGINX configuration is necessary.**
+The package will install grunt-cache-baster npm module automatically ([felthy/grunt-cachebuster](http://github.com/felthy/grunt-cachebuster)).
+All you have to is add a service provider and configure your Gruntfile.js. **No modification in .htaccess or NGINX configuration modifications are necessary.**

+Just add the following to your composer dev-dependencies and follow the instructions:

+	"aozisik/grunt-cache-buster": "dev-master"

 ### Configuring Grunt